ajanur/WithSecureCodeTest/README.md

   6. Show error message if no product found.
   7. Show success message for every actions except search as search will provide listing if successfull.

+# Prerequisite
+1. Angular 16 installation with latest npm
+2. Public API(https://dummyjson.com/products) should be available in your machine.
+3. IDE like Visual Studio Code

 # Setup
 Proxy setup of public API(https://dummyjson.com/products") in proxy.config.json